Dan Rather, An Unlikely Essayist, On 'What Unites Us'

 Interview Highlights

-On patriotism being used as a political bludgeon, and if that can be changed
+On patriotism being used as a political bludgeon, and if he thinks that can be changed

 I do, though we need to look to our history at least a little.
 We've been through some really difficult times before as a country — and now we find ourselves in a period of, seemingly, chaos and havoc at the very top of the government, particularly in the executive branch.
 So what we've done is we've descended into extreme partisan politics and set-in concrete ideologies.
 But we're better than that.